Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Pension Access (PRSA)

 Employers who do not offer an occupational pension scheme must provide access to a Personal Retirement Savings Account (PRSA) within six months of starting employment.
-This is changing with auto-enrolment in 2026.
+This position has shifted now that auto-enrolment (My Future Fund) is live.

 Auto-Enrolment Pension: What Irish Employers Need to Know for 2026

-Ireland’s new auto-enrolment retirement savings scheme launches in 2026 and represents the biggest change to Irish pensions in decades:
+Ireland’s auto-enrolment retirement savings scheme, My Future Fund, went live on 1 January 2026 and represents the biggest change to Irish pensions in decades:

 • Opt-out: Employees can opt out after six months but are automatically re-enrolled every two years.